devforkronos/Pluto-Protection/readme.md

 Pluto contains blacklists, to blacklist a script from being ran, if the script contains malicious code.

 Clean customization, with sleek gui's and login system.

+Four different versions of Pluto to ensure privacy.

+Pluto contains a framework for stupid people if they're to lazy to code it themselves.

+#1 Customizable Vote For Pluto

 Pluto is currently APPLY-ONLY this meaning you would have to apply.